yoyoyoju/TIL/java/inheritance.md

 ### superclass
+* superclass constructors
+    * all the constructors in an object's inheritance tree must run when you make a new object
+    * even abstract classes have constructors
+    * `super()`
         * call `super` in constructor to call the constructor of superclass
-    * super call must always be in the first line
+        * super call must always be in the first statement in each constructor
+            * (or, call another overloaded constructor by `this()`)
+        * superclass constructor must finish before its subclass constructor
 * `super` prefix to call the methods defined in the superclass
     ```java
     @Override